turrea/front-end-interview-questions/README.md

 Both are used to call a function and set the value of `this` within that function, but they differ in how arguments are passed to said function. `call` requires that you pass arguments as a comma separated list of values while `apply` accepts an array to be mapped to arguments.

 ### What is an anonymous function?
+As its name implies, it is an unnamed, inline function used for defining callbacks such as event handlers.

 ### What is a closure?
+It is the concept that a function has access to all the variables defined on the same scope the function itself was defined on.

 ### What is prototypical inheritance?
 Inheritance in Javascript is achieved using prototypical/prototypal inheritance.
 Instead of having classes, Javascript has constructor functions which contain instructions for instantiating a class of object.
 Each instance of an object contains a reference to its constructor function and to its prototype chain, which it can traverse to access parent class members and methods.